MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Set-context.md

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Sets the context for shadow copy creation.
-If used without parameters, **set context** displays help at the command prompt.
+Sets the context for shadow copy creation. if used without parameters, **set context** displays help at the command prompt.

-For examples of how to use this command, see [Examples](#BKMK_examples).
+for examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax